 Location of Itálica in Santiponce near Seville

-More information on archaeological excavations in Seville?
+More info on archaeological excavations in Seville?